 The government-wide financial statements (i.e., the statement of net position and the statement activities) report information on all of the nonfiduciary activities of the Beauregard Parish Communications District.
-For the most part, the effect of interfund activity has been removed from these statements.
 Governmental activities, which normally are supported by taxes and intergovernmental revenues, are reported separately from business-type activities, which rely to a significant extent on fees and charges for services.